inveniosoftware/docs-invenio-rdm/docs/develop/run.md

 ### List records

 !!! warning "Use 127.0.0.1"
     Due to CSP it is important that you use 127.0.0.1, and not localhost.
-Unless you ser the `SERVER_HOSTNAME` to localhost.
+Unless you set the `SERVER_HOSTNAME` to localhost.

 Let's see what is in the instance by querying the API.
 Using another terminal: